awsdocs/aws-codepipeline-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": ["arn1", "arn2"]
 ```

 CodePipeline provides a set of operations to work with the CodePipeline resources\.
-For a list of available operations, see [CodePipeline Permissions Reference](permissions-reference.md)\.
+For a list of available operations, see [CodePipeline permissions reference](permissions-reference.md)\.

-### Condition Keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>
+### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>

 The `Condition` element \(or `Condition` *block*\) lets you specify conditions in which a statement is in effect\.
 The `Condition` element is optional\.
 You can build conditional expressions that use [condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html), such as equals or less than, to match the condition in the policy with values in the request\.